latest nhpb_banner 1__compressed2

 Sharing Community runs HOPWA, or the Housing Opportunities For Persons With Aids.
 Low-income individuals suffering with AIDS/HIV can explore resources.
 Energy bill or rent assistance may be provided.
 Or get referrals to medical care or prescription assistance programs, both those available in New York and federal government resources.
 Address is 1 Hudson Street in Yonkers, NY 10702.
 Dial 914-963-2626.

 Bridge Fund Of Westchester may have no-interest loans or grants.
 They are offered as a form of homeless prevention.
 Budget and credit counseling is offered to help families become more self-reliant.
 Other social services include negotiating with landlords, and information and referrals to other charity and non-profit agencies to help.
-171 East Post Road, White Plains, New York 10601, main telephone is 914-949-8146.
+Address is 235 Mamaroneck Ave #303, White Plains, NY 10605, main telephone is 914-949-8146.

-Preservation Company helps locate emergency funding for rent payments, provides free counseling and referrals for eviction prevention, can offer assistance with relocation, and also mediation for landlord and income qualified tenants.
-1037 Main Street, Peekskill, NY 10566, telephone number is 914-734-8928.
+Preservation Company helps locate emergency funding for rent payments.
+The non-profit also provides free counseling and referrals for eviction prevention.
+Or get assistance with relocation, lot rent, and also mediation for landlord and income qualified tenants.
+Office is at 55 Bank St, Peekskill, NY 10566, telephone number is 914-734-8928.

 • Food and nutrition - A community center also operates as a pantry for the needy in Westchester County.
 There are also free Christmas and Thanksgiving meals served.